emacs-eaf/emacs-application-framework/README.md

 Otherwise, github will popup "times limit" error because so many people use grip. ;)

-### "undefined symbol" error
-If you got "undefined symbol" error after start EAF, and you use Arch Linux, yes, it's a bug of Arch.

-You need use pip install all dependences after you upgrade your Arch system, then undefine symbol error will fix.

 ### Proxy
 If you can't access most awesome internet services like me, you can configure the proxy settings.